This chicken and corn chowder recipe is cozy, flavorful, and easy to make. Bacon makes this recipe extra delicious!

 - 4 cups chicken broth or stock

-- 2 cups frozen corn
+- 2 cups frozen or fresh corn

 - 1 cup heavy/whipping cream

-- 3 large Russet potatoes diced
+- 3 medium-to-large Russet potatoes peeled & diced

-- Dash Italian seasoning
+- 1/4 teaspoon Italian seasoning

 - Pinch cayenne pepper optional